Yazor: History

-St Mary the Virgin's Church, Yazor is a redundant Anglican church, designated by English Heritage as a Grade II listed building, and is under the care of the Churches Conservation Trust.
+Yazor's Church of St Mary the Virgin is a redundant Anglican church, designated by English Heritage as a Grade II listed building, and is under the care of the Churches Conservation Trust.
 The Victorian building was constructed in 1843 by George Moore, and the Price family monuments were transferred to it.
-The three bay arcade was of 15th century origin, and the west tower from a century before.
+The three bay arcade is of 15th century origin, and the west tower from a century before.
 There was a south transept of one bay's width on the west aisle.
 To the south lie the ruins of Old Yazor church.

+Yazor was formerly served by Moorhampton railway station located in the parish.